SalmanMujtaba/Tic-Tac-Toe/README.md

 # TicTacToe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+It can be viewed [here](https://tic-tac-toe-rouge-theta.vercel.app/).

 ## Development server